smmckay/quex-mirror/doc/source-old/advanced/token-class.rst

 A set of special variables support the usage of converters from the buffer's encoding to some output encoding, as they are

-.. describe:: $INCLUDE_CONVERTER_DECLARATION

-   Is replaced in the generated code by an include statement which includes the appropriate converters towards utf8, utf16, utf32 and the default converters for 'char' and 'wchar_t'.
-See section 'conveter_helpers'.

-.. describe:: $INCLUDE_CONVERTER_IMPLEMENTATION

-   Is replaced in the code by an include statement that catches the file with the implementation of the aforementioned converter functions.

-.. describe:: $CONVERTER_STRING

-   Is replaced by the exact name of the function that converts a string in the buffer's encoding into the default encoding for 'char' (e.g. UTF8).
-   In C, this is the name of the function that converts memory chunks.
-In Cpp the same name is shared by the converter for memory chunks and the std::string based converter.

-.. describe:: $CONVERTER_WSTRING

-   Is the pendant to ``$CONVERTER_STRING`` for 'wchar_t' strings.

 .. describe:: $NAMESPACE_OPEN

    Expands to namespace openers according to the token's name space.
 If the